ycpcs/cs335-spring2023/labs/setup.md

 Before installing the SEED VM, please do the following:

-- Install the free [VirtualBox](https://www.virtualbox.org/) software first.
+- Install the free [Oracle® VM VirtualBox](https://www.virtualbox.org/) software first.
-The VM has been tested on Version `6.1.16`.
+  - The VM has been tested on Version `6.1.16` and `6.1.32`.
+  - VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.
+User Manual can be found [here](https://www.virtualbox.org/manual/).

 - Download the zip file `SEED-Ubuntu20.04.zip` from the [Google Drive](https://drive.google.com/file/d/138fqx0F8bThLm9ka8cnuxmrD6irtz_4m/view?usp=sharing), unzip it,